wez/wezterm/docs/features.markdown

 * Connect to a local multiplexer server over unix domain sockets
 * Connect to a remote multiplexer using SSH or TLS over TCP/IP
 * iTerm2 compatible image protocol support, and built-in [imgcat command](imgcat.html)

-## Features for the Future

-* Sixel graphics support
+* Sixel graphics support (experimental: currently in the nightly build only)